-The core team is comprised of a cross-section of Nazareth employees, including two faculty members and staff from the following offices: Campus Safety, Retention and Student Success, Enrollment and Student Experience, Health and Counseling, Human Resources, and Residential Life.
+The core team is comprised of a cross-section of Nazareth employees, including two faculty members and staff from the following offices: Campus Safety, Enrollment and Student Experience, Health and Counseling, Human Resources, and Residential Life.
 Beyond its core membership, the team consults with other offices and officials of the University, and external entities, on an as-needed basis.
 The group meets monthly and participates in specialized, on-going training.

 The BIT convenes whenever there is a reported situation that constitutes an elevated threat to the safety and well-being of the campus community.
 A formal meeting will have at least three members in attendance.
-The Director of Campus Safety (or designee) is authorized to activate the team.
-The Director of Campus Safety (or designee) is authorized to activate the team.
-The Director of Campus Safety (or designee) is authorized to activate the team.
-The Director of Campus Safety (or designee) is authorized to make decisions deemed necessary with or without convening the team and is responsible for making timely notification to the University's Crisis Action Team, as appropriate.
+The Associate Director of Campus Safety (or designee) is authorized to activate the team.
+The Associate Director of Campus Safety (or designee) is authorized to make decisions deemed necessary with or without convening the team and is responsible for making timely notification to the University's Crisis Action Team, as appropriate.